-I am pleased to be able to present this Annual Report on the work of the Parole Board for Scotland during 2015-16.
+I am pleased and privileged to be able to present this Annual Report on the work of the Parole Board for Scotland during 2017-18.

-As in previous years the report shows the considerable volumes of work dealt with by the relatively small number of individuals who comprise the Board and Parole Scotland.
+As in previous years the report shows the considerable volumes of work dealt with by the relatively small number of individuals who comprise the Board and its administrative support body, Parole Scotland.

-The work which the Board undertake needs to be of the highest standard and involves difficult and complex decisions which have a direct bearing on the safety of communities across

-Scotland and it can, and does, also have an important role to play in assisting with the rehabilitation of offenders to return to their communities as law-abiding citizens.
+The work which the Board undertake needs to be of the highest standard and involves difficult and complex decisions which have a direct bearing on the safety of communities across Scotland and it can, and does, have an important role to play in assisting with the rehabilitation of offenders to return to their communities as law-abiding citizens.

-All of the Board's decisions have to be taken, however, with the only consideration being whether the risk posed by releasing a prisoner into the community is acceptable and safely manageable.
+All of the Board's decisions have to be taken, however, with the fundamental consideration being whether the risk posed by releasing a prisoner into the community is acceptable and safely manageable.

-The figures in the report show a variation in the number of determinate and extended sentence prisoners dealt with by the Board, as one might expect with increases in some categories and decreases in others but there was a noticeable increase in the number of postponed or adjourned Tribunals.
-This is most likely due to the bedding in of new processes for the referral of dossiers to the Board and poor reliability of video live-links between prisons and the Board.
-The Board and Parole Scotland are working hard to resolve these issues and anticipate that 2016/2017 will show a reduction in the proportion of cases not dealt with at the first time of asking.
+The figures in the report show a variation in the number of life, determinate and extended sentence prisoners dealt with by the Board, as one might expect, with increases in some categories and decreases in others but there was a modest decrease in the number of postponed or adjourned Tribunals.
+Postponements and adjournments are expensive and delay the final release decision.
+The Board and Parole Scotland will remain vigilant and seek to reduce the number of postponements and adjournments even further.

-Oral Hearings in the cases of determinate sentences and some Extended Sentences are on a rising trajectory.
-This follows a development of the relevant case law which extended the categories of cases where Oral Hearing is appropriate.
-The additional hearings have caused resource issues which have had to be absorbed.
+Oral Hearings in the cases of determinate sentences and some Extended Sentences are on a rising trajectory which have more than doubled.
+This is perhaps unsurprising given the case law which provides for a very wide range of circumstances where an Oral Hearing is necessary and the same law which requires that an Oral Hearing takes place when there is any doubt.